Cristelknight999/Expanded-Ecosphere/README.md

 ##### Datapack:
 1. Open Minecraft.
 2. Create a new world and click on "Data Packs".
 3. Drag the data pack into the Minecraft window.
-It should be a .zip file or directory.
+It should be a `.zip` file or `directory`.
 Click "Yes" on the confirmation screen.
 4. Move the data pack to the right hand side of the screen by clicking the triangle on its icon.
 5. Click "Done" and continue creating your world, then click on "Create New World".

-### On a server:
+## On a server:
 1. If you are using a Vanilla, Spigot, or Paper server, download the datapack version.
 If you are using a Fabric or Forge server, you can download either the datapack or the mod version ([download](#official-downloads) links are above).
 2. If you are using the datapack version (the one that ends with `.zip`), put the file into the `world/datapacks` folder.
 If you are using the mod version (the one that ends with `.jar`), put the file into the `mods` folder.
 3. Start your server.<br>**Next steps only needed in 1.18-1.19.2!**<br>If you log onto it, you'll see that the area around spawn is vanilla terrain while beyond it is WWOO terrain.
 Stop your server.